 -While sitting in the waiting room at the dental office you feel more and more nervous as you wait.

--During treatment, you are so stressed out that when the dentist or hygienist puts something in your mouth you feel overwhelmed like you can’t breathe.
+-During treatment, you are so stressed out that when the dentist or hygienist puts something in your mouth you feel overwhelmed or that you can’t breathe.

 But here’s the thing, at Gentle Dental Arts we know how to help you relax comfortably during your treatment to have the most pleasant experience possible.
 That is why we offer oral sedation for our patients who need help feeling calm.